Pregnancy-Safe Skincare: What to Avoid & What Actually Works

 Topical turmeric, vitamin C, azelaic acid, and niacinamide are considered safe during pregnancy by medical professionals.

-Use mineral sunscreen (zinc oxide or titanium dioxide) daily—it sits on skin without absorbing.
+Use mineral sunscreen (zinc oxide or titanium dioxide) daily.
+It sits on skin without absorbing.

 Why Pregnancy Changes Your Skincare Needs